The gorgeous state of Tennessee has twelve nationally designated parks and historical sites worth visiting!

-Those heavy artillery bombardments forced ironclads to retreat, resulting in General Buckner’s surrender and Grant and his troops’ Union victory.
+Those heavy artillery bombardments forced the ironclads to retreat, resulting in General Buckner’s surrender and Grant and his troops’ Union victory.

-Visit the historic Dover Hotel to get the real feel of what happened here during the Civil War, which served as headquarters for General Buckner and his staff and a Union hospital after Buckner’s surrender.
+Visit the historic Dover Hotel to get a real feel of what happened here during the Civil War, which served as headquarters for General Buckner and his staff and a Union hospital after Buckner’s surrender.